infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 </div>
 ```

 In PHP you just provide the results of the props helper.
-As you can see in the [props helper docs](helpers-javascript#props) you must provide the fourth parameter to be `true` to distinguish is this block or component.
+As you can see in the [props helper docs](helpers-javascript#props) you must provide the fourth parameter to be `true` to distinguish if this is a block or a component.

 Now let's see how the `Component heading` looks like.